jwplayer/applicaster-docs/index.md

 Issues and requests are welcome on [GitHub](https://github.com/jwplayer/applicaster-docs).

 To change a page:
-1. Click the link `Edit this page on GitHub` link in the bottom of the page.
+1. Click the `Edit this page on GitHub` link in the bottom of the page.
 2. Click edit page 🧷.
 3. Commit*.